Deeding Property to an LLC

 Transfers Made for the Purpose of Defrauding Creditors

-Texas law recognizes that life goes on, even after a lawsuit is threatened or filed.
-Even, in fact, after a judgment.
+Texas law recognizes that life goes on even after a lawsuit is threatened or filed—even, in fact, after a judgment.
 People still buy and sell assets, move residences, and so forth in the ordinary course of life and business, and this is allowed.
 What is not permitted (and what is subject to being set aside by a court) is the making of such transfers for the blatant purpose of assuring that a judgment creditor does not get paid.
-Fortunately, the transfer of an investment property into an investor’s LLC for purposes of asset protection is so sensible and routine that it should be relatively easy to justify in the event of a challenge.

 DISCLAIMER

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
+The law changes.
 No attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is expressly retained in writing to do so.
-The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
-Consult your tax advisor as well, since we do not give tax advice.
+Consult your tax advisor as well.

-Copyright © 2021 by David J. Willis.
+Copyright © 2023 by David J. Willis.
 All rights reserved.
 Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.